Understanding OKR Automatic Rollup

 Status rollup automatically computes whether your goal is On Track, Behind, or At Risk by comparing actual progress against expected progress based on time elapsed.

-The calculation is simple: if you're halfway through your time period, you should be around halfway to your target.
+The calculation works by determining where you should be based on how much time has passed.
+If you're halfway through your time period, you should be around halfway to your target.
 Status reflects whether you're on pace:

-• Behind: Progress is 1-25 percentage points behind expected
+Behind: Progress is 10 to 24 percentage points behind expected progress

-• At Risk: Progress is more than 25 percentage points behind expected
+At Risk: Progress is 25 or more percentage points behind expected progress

 This gives you immediate visibility into whether goals are healthy or need attention, without manual status assessment.